Analysis | Pat Toomey wants free trade and less spending. That’s made him a outlier in his own party.

 The new generation of senators tends to follow Trump’s populist policies of trade wars and big spending, leaving Toomey with a smaller audience for his catchphrases about “slowing the rate of growth” of entitlement programs that are growing “faster than nominal GDP.”

-“A president can always drive an agenda or debate, and President Trump, of course, did that in unusual and unique ways,” said Toomey, who is considering a vote to convict the former president in the impeachment trial.
+“A president can always drive an agenda or debate, and President Trump, of course, did that in unusual and unique ways,” said Toomey, who is considering a vote to convict the former president in the upcoming impeachment trial.

-Toomey’s decision to retire in 2022 will weaken the tax-cut, free-trade wing of the GOP, one that dates back four decades to Republicans Jack Kemp and Phil Gramm.
+Toomey’s decision to retire in 2022 will weaken the tax-cut, free-trade wing of the GOP, one that dates back to Republicans Jack Kemp and Phil Gramm.

-Combine Toomey’s looming departure with Sen. Rob Portman’s (R-Ohio), who also recently announced he would retire at the end of 2022, and Senate Republicans are on the verge of a brain drain.
+Combine Toomey’s looming departure with that of Sen. Rob Portman (R-Ohio), who also recently announced he would retire at the end of 2022, and Senate Republicans are on the verge of a brain drain.

 Portman is more of a technocratic realist than Toomey, and the pair have had their share of heated debates.
-But Senate Minority Leader Mitch McConnell (R-Ky.) has long known if Toomey and Portman got to the same place on tax or health policy, he could likely deliver a bill to sign into law.
+But Senate Minority Leader Mitch McConnell (R-Ky.) has long known if Toomey and Portman got to the same place on tax or health policy, he could probably deliver a bill to sign into law.

-Their biggest victory came with the 2017 legislation that slashed taxes by roughly $2 trillion, a package that busted deficits but added jet fuel to an economy that started a strong rebound during the Obama administration.
+Their biggest victory came with the 2017 legislation that slashed taxes by roughly $2 trillion, a package that ballooned deficits but added jet fuel to an economy that started a strong rebound during the Obama administration.

 “Very pro-growth, supply-side tax reform,” Toomey said.
 “It was the classic elements of what we’ve always wanted to do: reduce the number of distortions, lower marginal rates, have a more competitive international system.”

-But Trump’s populism has overtaken that traditional conservatism, building a new voting coalition anchored among rural, lower income voters who blamed free trade deals for crushing their local economies.
+But Trump’s populism has overtaken that traditional conservatism, building a new voting coalition anchored among rural, lower-income voters who blamed free-trade deals for crushing their local economies.

 Rep. Tom Reed, a polite moderate from western New York, was one of the first GOP lawmakers to endorse Trump in 2016, because he liked the reality TV star’s approach to the “forgotten man.”